prokube/pipelines/prokube-workflows/kfp-backend-images/README.md

 ### Script Details
 Python script does the following:
 1. Creates a commit for GitHub.
-Depending on the command line arguments, either apiserver image, or all backend images are getting built.
+Depending on the command line arguments, either launcher&driver, apiserver, or all backend images are getting built.
 2. Pushes the commit to GitHub, triggering images build.

-*Optionally*: before using the script:
+*Optionally*: sync the fork before using the script.
-* Check out to master branch
-* Fetch the newest (or specified) available master from pipelines repo
-* Check out back to GCP backend images branch, rebase it to new main
-* Stage all the necessary files

 Example usage:
 ```py